kekyo/IL2C/docs/getting-started.md

 </ItemGroup>
 ```

-You have to adjust valid paths for your environments.
+You have to adjust valid paths for your environments too.
 The "PrecompiledHeader" property requires because the translated files target to the "C language" and the feature can use only C++ language.
+(It's Visual C++ limitation.)

-3. Write (change) C main function body:
+3. Write (modify) C main function body (GettingStartedIL2CMain.cpp):

 ```c++
 #include "pch.h"